BNN-UPC/NetworkModelingDatasets/datasets_v0/README.md

 In this repository you can find the links to download datasets for different network topologies.
 Each topology corresponds to a compressed file with the following structure:

 * *.ned file that describes the network topology.
-We consider that all the links in the topology have a capacity of 10 Gbps.
+We consider that all the links in the topology have the same capacity.

 * Routing: The /routing* directory contains the different routing schemes simulated.
 Each routing file includes a matrix that describes the destination-based Routing Information Base (RIB) at each node: